 Season 4 of the Art in the Twenty-First Century television series receives a Peabody Award.

 Art21 launches the professional development initiative, Art21 Educators, inviting fifteen educators from across the United States to New York, for the first Art21 Educators’ Summer Institute.

 October 21, 2010

 Art21’s first feature-length documentary on a single artist, William Kentridge: Anything Is Possible, premieres on PBS in the U.S.

 Art21 wins its second Peabody award for the feature-length documentary William Kentridge: Anything Is Possible, “for giving viewers the equivalent of an all-access pass to a great creative mind.”

 June 13, 2011

 Art21 premieres its second digital series, New York Close Up, with films on Shana Moulton and Kalup Linzy.
-A documentary film series devoted to artists in the first decade of their professional career and living and working in New York City, the innovative project captures rarely documented aspects of the creative process, and to date has featured 30 emerging artists.
+A documentary film series devoted to artists in the first decade of their professional career and living and working in New York City, the innovative project captures rarely documented aspects of the creative process.

 April 11, 2012